Andrei9383/react-native-bluetooth-serial/README.md

 #### Android
-1. `npm i -S react-native-bluetooth-serial`
+1. `npm i -S react-native-bluetooth-serial-speedy`
 2. Open up `android/app/src/main/java/[...]/MainActivity.java` or `MainApplication.java` for React Native >= 0.29
   - Add `import com.rusel.RCTBluetoothSerial.*;` to the imports at the top of the file
   - Add `new RCTBluetoothSerialPackage()` to the list returned by the `getPackages()` method